suryashch/LOD-control-with-threeJS/reports/3d-model-LOD.md

 Out in the field, understanding information from drawings is key, and no spreadsheet can compete with the spatial context provided by 3D models.
 However, a true lightweight, cross platform solution for 3D visualization is lacking.
 Taking advantage of the web browser unlocks a readily availble tool whose output can be integrated into existing data pipelines and dashboards.
 With recent advances in cloud computing, what used to be a traditionally computation-heavy resource is starting to look more attainable for the masses.

 In further research, I explore customizing the scene- changing colours, filtering for specific conditions, and running simulations.
-As well, I explore scaling up- identifying optimizations that can be made to further increase our file size, while limiting the effects on performance.
+As well, I explore scaling up- identifying optimizations that can be made to further increase our max file size, while limiting the effects on performance.

 You can find more information about this research on my [github](https://github.com/suryashch/3d_modelling).